21 Aug 2018

 The Dockerfile defines the container and actions to be performed on initialization.

-Note: Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Note: A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.
 This page describes the commands you can use in a Dockerfile .

 Assuming you have a project similar to the tutorial, at the root of your project, create an empty file called Dockerfile, from your terminal you can type the following: